arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 ## Context

-To provide to your customers the services and products of the InvestSuite wealthtech-as-a-service platform the first steps in the process are - in that order - to create a user and a portfolio.
-To create a user register the user ID identifying the customer in your system.
-Then use the InvestSuite ID the API returns to create a portfolio with the user as owner.
+To intiate an account two steps are required: create a user and create a portfolio.
+To create a user, register the user ID identifying the customer in your system.
+The InvestSuite API will then create a user in the system, storing this user ID and creating an InvestSuite ID that uniquely identifies the user in our system.
+Then use the InvestSuite ID that the API returns to create a portfolio with this user as owner.

-To offer access to InvestSuite products you open an account on behalf of your clients.
-Opening an account requires passing the data you request via an app or web site, or sending the data stored in your banking system or CRM.
-The data that are required are two-fold.
-Firstly an identifier to reference the user, and secondly a Portfolio object assigned to the user.
+## Create a user

 User objects serve two purposes.
 Firstly to grant access to one or more InvestSuite products i.e. StoryTeller, Robo Advisor, Self Investor or the Admin Console.
 Secondly to assign users as owners to one or more portfolios.
-To create a user a limited number of fields are required...
+To create a user a limited number of fields are required, i.e. a user ID and optionally the user's name.
+Later on, more data can be stored in the user objects, depending on the InvestSuite products that your customer will be using.

-## Create a user
+### Basic fields

-Prior to creating the user in the InvestSuite platform you are assumed to register that user at your end as a customer in the database or CRM of your choice.
-The ID of the user in that system you add to the InvestSuite system in the `external_id` field, also called the _Reference ID_.
+You can add the ID of that user in your system in the `external_id` field, also called the reference ID.

 Next to your user ID you can optionally register the first name and last name.
 Let’s now create a user and then see why adding the user’s first name and last name may be a good idea.